- Session Handouts – don’t even get us started on paper overconsumption… oops, too late…

 Plan for a slow connection, dropouts, and even the WiFi going down altogether during your session.

-Bananas are our Mindcamp volunteers.
+Bananas and Chiquitas are our Mindcamp volunteers.
+Bananas help in the adult programs, Chiquitas in the youth program.
 We love them as much as (or even more than) we love trees!
 They are here because they want you to succeed, and they’re working for free.
 Many are creativity professionals just like you, in fact several are also Presenters, just like you.

 A Banana will volunteer to be helpful while YOU set up, clean up, and troubleshoot.
 Did you notice the “YOU” part?
 That means it’s actually YOUR job to do all these things, and the Banana will have very kindly volunteered to provide you with knowledgeable assistance.
 Isn’t that great?
 Oh, yes!